0xmzn/awelist/README.md

 # `awelist`: A CLI Tool for Managing Awesome Lists

+**WORK IN PROGRESS**
+---

 `awelist` is a lightweight command-line tool written in Go that helps you automate the maintenance and publishing of "awesome lists."
 It streamlines the process of keeping your lists up-to-date by fetching metadata and generating a consistent, well-formatted output file.

+The initial proposal that lead to the birth of this tool can be found [here](https://github.com/avelino/awesome-go/issues/5662).

 -----